abdul4rehman215/Linux-Security-Administration-Specialist/lab11-managing-packages/interview_qna.md

-# 🎯 Interview Questions & Answers
-Lab 11 – Managing Packages with APT / YUM (DNF)
+# 🎤 Interview Q&A - Lab 11: Managing Packages with APT / YUM (DNF)

 ---